Margaret Thompson Reece, PhD

 From 2005 – 2012 she was Chief Scientific Officer at Serometrix LLC, a New York biotechnology company bringing innovative new methods to medical drug design.
 Currently she also manages her own business, Reece Biomedical Consulting LLC located in Manlius, NY.

-Her professional memberships include the National Association of Distinguished Professionals, Women Speakers Association, National Association of Professional Women, National Science Teachers Association, the American Association for Cancer Research, The Endocrine Society, and the American Association for the Advancement of Science.
+Her professional memberships include the National Association of Distinguished Professionals, Women Speakers Association, The Textbook and Academic Authors Association, National Science Teachers Association, the American Association for Cancer Research, The Endocrine Society, and the American Association for the Advancement of Science.
 She was featured in the 2015 Women of Distinction Magazine.

-Dr. Reece can be found on LinkedIn and Google+.
+More about Dr. Thompson Reece can be found at amazon.com/author/margaretreece and on LinkedIn and Google+.
 More information about Dr. Thompson Reece can be found in her Media Kit.
 If you would like to ask her a question send email to DrReece@MedicalScienceNavigator.com.